 On March 26, a Saudi-led coalition launched airstrikes on Yemen targeting the Houthis and, importantly, allied elements in the army still loyal to previous President Ali Abdullah Saleh, who is held largely responsible for the striking success of the Houthi rebellion.

-With the war raging on for over a year, the conflict has been labelled by Amnesty International as the “Forgotten War”.
+The conflict, which has now lasted more than two years, has been labelled by Amnesty International as the “Forgotten War”.
 What attention the conflict has attracted in the UK is largely due to the deteriorating humanitarian situation and the sale and use of arms from the UK to Saudi Arabia.
+The UN has called Yemen the world’s largest humanitarian crisis.

-Since the Saudi-led intervention started on 26 March 2015, the Saudis and their allies have managed to push back the Houthis from Aden.
-However Aden remains far from secure with a number of key officials having been assassinated and the influence of Al-Qaeda in the Arabian Peninsula (AQAP) and ISIS/Daesh is growing.
+Since the intervention started on 26 March 2015, the Saudis and their allies have managed to push back the Houthis from Aden.
+Aden remains far from secure, however, with a number of key officials having been assassinated and the influence of Al-Qaeda in the Arabian Peninsula (AQAP) and ISIS/Daesh is on the increase.
 Heavy fighting is ongoing around Taiz in the South and Marib, where Taiz until recently was effectively under siege, exacerbating the humanitarian situation there.

 For Iran, the conflict is seen as a low cost way of bogging down their Saudi rivals in Yemen.
 The prospects for peace in the near future seem slim as neither side deems its situation to be weak enough to pursue a settlement, though there has been some progress on pursuing talks.